KuvaSpace/kuva-data-processing/README.md

 The installation is recommended to be done in a Python virtual environment.
 If you do not have one, follow the instructions below to install it.

+If you are interested in contributing to the codebase, source installation information is given in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Installing a virtual environment

 To make installation smooth and sure to work, we recommend installing a virtual